ANLY580/lectures/11-natural-language-understanding/nlu.md

 <!-- #region {"slideshow": {"slide_type": "notes"}} -->
 Using Wikipedia text and Wikdata KB:

-- Take a seed population fo scientists
+- Take a seed population of scientists
 - Map to their *mentions* in text
 - Use distant supervision to bootstrap models for relation extraction
 - Update KB